tilleul/apple2/applesoft/nfs/README.md

 ```
 Line 20 took 20672 cycles, a difference of only 431 cycles with the first snippet where we use ``Z=0`` as the first declared variable, but also it's 354 cycles **faster** than the version where ``Z=0`` is declared last !
 Thus, negating any interest in replacing ``0`` with a variable if it's not declared in time !

+Your most used variables should be declared first.
+In fact **you should have a line in your code where all these variables are declared/created before doing anything else**,  otherwise you might inadvertently create a variable.
+The most common error being to display the instructions or a splash screen for the game and then wait for a keypress with something like ``GET K$``, as ``K$`` might be your very first declared variable !

 So which variables should you declare first ? and with many variables to declare, how do you know if it's best to use a variable or an actual value ?
 It depends on many factors.

 It's best to declare the variables used in your main game loop first.
 Most common variables and constants are possibly: